 My engagement with nature feeds my work, as I observe its colors, spatial relationships, and magical way of inhabiting space.
 I am captivated by its sprawls, clumps, tangles, masses, growths, overlaps, and interpenetrations.
 Borrowing from this vocabulary, I wage my own exploration of space, color, density, volume, and the relationships between forms.
 I attempt to imbue my work with an energy rooted in the possibility of growth, change, and re-configuration rather than tidy perfection.
 Instead of the refined, I embrace the awkward, strange, and irregular.
 In this way, my work sometimes appears less than proper, as if it may have taken form on its own or forgotten to make itself presentable.

 Karin Davis received her MFA from the University of Colorado-Boulder and her BFA from the University of Wisconsin-Milwaukee.
-She currently lives and works in Denver, CO.
+She currently lives and works in Milwaukee, WI.